🏠 Home

 Regularization

 Regularizations are widely used to prevent overfitting and improve model generalizability.
-Most of the regluarzation methods constrain the model's cacapity.
-From the bayesian perspective, regularization is equivalent to adding a prior distribution to the model parameters \(\text{log} \ p(\Theta)\).
+Most of the regularization methods constrain the model's capacity.
+From the Bayesian perspective, regularization is equivalent to adding a prior distribution to the model parameters \(\text{log}\ p(\Theta)\).
 Below, we list some widely used regularization methods:

 3. Dropout: Drop certain neurons during training to reduce the model capacity.
 During testing, simulate the average case by multiplying model parameters with the dropout probability.
 This is, from my personal experience, the most general regularization method in many use cases.